 If you pick a CD Front material, as in the image, open its “Artwork” texture slot and click the Crop button, you will see something like this:

 You will see the image cropping pane with the selected texture loaded.
 You may need to click the zoom buttons at the right side of the popup window to see the whole image.
 Drag the cropping frame to select the part of the image you want to see on the shape.
 In the following example we’ve selected just the Boxshot logo on a disc.

 To apply your selection, click OK.
 As you can see, the disc now shows just the logo, not the whole image as before.
 You can crop large images or bleeds, or pick pages from spreads.

-You can read more about materials in the user manual.
+You can read more about materials in the materials tutorial.